Derived intersections over the Hochschild cochain complex: Introduction

 We are ready to state our main result (for a precise statement, see Theorem \ref{thm:main2}).

-\begin{Theorem} The derived intersection (in the above sense) of $\cO_X$ and $\cO_Z$ over the Hochschild cochain complex is the canonical quantization of the twisted cotangent bundle, $W$. \end{Theorem}
+\begin{Theorem} The derived intersection (in the above sense) of $\cO_X$ and $\cO_Z$ over the Hochschild cochain complex is the canonical quantization of the associated twisted cotangent bundle, $W$. \end{Theorem}

-\paragraph[Remark:] Given a symplectic 1-shifted derived Artin stack $S$ and two Lagrangians $X\ra S$ and $Y\ra S$, it is expected that the quantization of the derived intersection $W=X\times_S Y$ is given by the derived tensor product of the quantized Lagrangians (if exists) over the quantization of $S$ (see \cite{Pri} and \cite{Saf}).
-The current paper gives an explicit example.
+\paragraph[Remark:] Given a symplectic 1-shifted derived Artin stack $S$ and two Lagrangian morphisms $X\ra S$ and $Y\ra S$, it is expected that the meta statement is true, i.e quantization of the derived intersection $W=X\times_S Y$ is given by the derived tensor product of the quantized Lagrangians (if exists) over the quantization of $S$ (see \cite{Pri} and \cite{Saf}).
+The current paper provies the first explicit evidence to this statement (or in general to meta statement when the ambient derived Artin stack is an $n$-shifted symplectic derived stack for $n>0$).

+\paragraph The paper is organized as follows.
+In Section \ref{sec:tdo} we review the notions of the rings of twisted differential operators and twisted cotangent bundles.
+In Section \ref{sec:poly} we explain how to regard the Hochschild cochain complex as a brace algebra (\cite{GerVor}), and then we endow the structure sheaves $\cO_X$ and $\cO_Z$ with left- and right-brace module structures (Propositiion \ref{prop:quant}).
+Finally, in Secton \ref{sec:dil} we present the proof of our main theorem, Theorem \ref{thm:main1}.
+First, we provide an associative algebra morphism from the canonical quantization of the twisted cotangent bundle to the derived tensor product of the brace modules $\cO_X$ and $\cO_Z$ over the Hochschild cochain complex of $X$; then we show that this morphism is a quasi-isomorphism.

 \paragraph{\textbf{Acknowledgment.}} The author expresses his thanks to Jonathan Block, Damien Calaque, Tony Pantev, Jon Pridham, Pavel Safronov, Junwu Tu and Shilin Yu for useful conversations.